TITLES AND

 "The Haircut" (05/20/56):

-When the Millers are invited to a relative's wedding, Ellen has to wangle with Jeff and Gramps to go.
-When Ellen finally convinces them, she next has to fight over a trip to the barber shop.
-With Isabel Withers and Clarence Strait.
+When the Millers are invited to a relative's wedding (Millie Bradford, who's Jeff's second cousin once removed), Ellen has to persuade Jeff and Gramps to attend.
+After she convinces them, she next has to fight over a trip to the barber shop.
+Anne Bush: Isabel Withers.
+Hardware Store Clerk: Clarence Straight.

 "Diane" (05/27/56):